Suboxone normalization (MAT normalization) is the reduction of diversion controls at the prison medline.

 A July 28, 2025 CDPHE inspection found SCF deficient due to “the facility failed to ensure pharmaceutical services were provided in such a way as to ensure medications were not diverted” and “RNs did not inspect the patients’ mouths to ensure patients swallowed the medication..

-Suboxone normalization refers to treating the sublingual placement of suboxone as the complete medication administration procedure.
 Prior to normalization, the 1-15 minutes of monitoring was performed by custody and clinical staff.
-Current MAT administration in CDOC is normalized due to the absence of MAT monitoring: inmate patients receive the sublingual MAT medication then walk away.
+The current MAT administration practice in Colorado DOC is normalized due to the absence of MAT monitoring tested by the Suboxone Normalization Pilots.